Unit-Based Team Overview

 A unit-based team is a group of frontline employees, managers, physicians and dentists whose work brings them together naturally and who collaborate with one another to improve member and patient care.
 They are accountable for the performance of their unit and determine the methods and metrics of their performance improvement projects.
 Those projects line up with the region’s business strategy and with one or more of the points of the Value Compass: best quality, best service, most affordable and best place to work.
 Team members should always keep their efforts focused on what is best for the patient and the member.

-Unit-based teams exist in every department where there is at least one worker who’s represented by the Coalition of Kaiser Permanente Unions.
-Currently some 3,500 unit-based teams are in place across Kaiser Permanente, bringing together close to 114,000 workers, their managers and physicians.
-There are pharmacy UBTs, labor and delivery UBTs, patient financial services UBTs and many more.
+Unit-based teams exist in every department where there is at least one worker who’s represented by the Alliance of Health Care Unions or the Coalition of Kaiser Permanente Unions.

 What do UBTs work on?

 UBTs work on improvement projects related to the four points of the Value Compass: quality, service, affordability and best place to work.
 They are always geared to creating a topnotch experience for Kaiser Permanente members and patients.
-As of mid-2016, teams were involved in more than 10,000 projects.
-About one-third of the projects in 2016 were focused on affordability and another third on workplace safety.
-One-fifth of projects targeted improving service.
+Many projects focus on affordability, workplace safety and service.
 Other areas that teams are working on include prevention and disease management, patient safety and healthy workforce, among others.